The Ryder Cup 2023 is fast approaching with The Open in the rearview mirror and team selection set to be confirmed on Monday on the road to Rome.

 “Rahmbo” produced a devastating run of three victories in five starts to start the year, before brilliantly adding a second major to his CV by winning the Masters at Augusta and qualification for the Ryder Cup became a mere formality.
 A statement from the Spaniard and evidence that he would probably outlast Rory McIlroy and Scottie Scheffler should all three of those who have claimed the world No 1 ranking this year perform to their potential.
 A 4-3-1 record in two Ryder Cup appearances, Rahm will be a cornerstone of European golf in this transitional period.
 Donald might just pencil him in for at least three points when plotting the blueprint to bring about the United States’ downfall.

 Hovland had only just burst on to the golfing scene when he made his Ryder Cup debut at Whistling Straits two years ago.
 Despite his undeniable talent, and the fact he was actually Europe’s second-highest ranked player heading into the event, he looked every bit the rookie.
 Forced to play every session due to the Europeans’ lack of quality depth, the Norwegian could only muster half points from one fourballs session and his singles match against fellow greenhorn Collin Morikawa.
 With two years more experience under his belt, and on a European course, he should be set up for greater success this time round.
 He claimed a top 10-finish at the Masters, came agonisingly close to winning the PGA Championship while finishing tied for second and then nabbed a top-20s at the US Open and the Open to cement his place as a truly elite, top-five player in the world.
-He then produced a remarkable final-round 61 at the BMW Championship in mid-August (playing alongside McIlroy, incidentally...) to snatch the title away from Scottie Scheffler and lay down a Ryder Cup marker.
+He then had a simply scintillating August as he produced a remarkable final-round 61 at the BMW Championship (playing alongside McIlroy, incidentally...) to snatch the title away from Scottie Scheffler before blitzing the field to win the season-ending Tour Championship by five strokes, claim the mammoth $18m prize and lay down a serious Ryder Cup marker.

 Transformed into an intimidating force off the tee, ‘Fitzy’ now has an aura around him after his 2022 US Open victory.
 Yet to win a point on golf's biggest team stage (0-5-0), this is almost the last piece of the puzzle to make Fitzpatrick a transcendent player in European golf.
 Forced to sit throughout the entire day's play on Friday in 2018, there will surely be no shortage of opportunities here to further bolster his reputation.
 While the driving has caught the eye in the last year or so, Fitzpatrick can be trusted to salvage a hole in matchplay based on his scrambling statistics, leading the PGA Tour last year in scrambling, scrambling from the rough and scrambling from 10-20 yards.
 He showed a timely return to form by finishing T2 at the BMW Championship.
 Don't count him out.

-Could the Moliwood bromance return on Francesco Molinari’s home turf?
-The Italian has plenty to do, but Fleetwood will surely be a key cog in Donald’s European machine.
+The Moliwood bromance sadly won’t return on Francesco Molinari’s home turf – on the course at least, with Molinari selected as a non-playing vice-captain – but Fleetwood will be a key cog in Donald’s European machine.
 After going 4-1-0 in 2018, Fleetwood mustered just two halves in 2021 and sits overall at 4-2-2.
 Fleetwood has been in flying form since March, even if the wait for a first PGA Tour title goes on.
-The Englishman is not just knocking on the door across the pond but absolutely hammering it, with a T3 at the Valspar, a T5 at Quail Hollow, a T3 at the FedEx St Jude Championship and an agonising play-off defeat at the Canadian Open, where he could not have come closer to ending his drought.
+The Englishman is not just knocking on the door across the pond but absolutely hammering it, with a T3 at the Valspar, a T5 at Quail Hollow, a T3 at the FedEx St Jude Championship, a T6 at the season-ending Tour Championship and an agonising play-off defeat at the Canadian Open, where he could not have come closer to ending his drought.
 A stellar major campaign also saw him follow a top 20 at the PGA Championship with a T5 at the US Open and a T10 at Royal Liverpool, where his charge for the Claret Jug fell away over the weekend.
-He is a man to be feared if this form continues all the way to Rome.
+He is a man to be feared.

 Moved up to a lock with T4 at the British Masters, the former Olympic champion’s choice to resist LIV Golf was rewarded on the PGA Tour with victory at Pebble Beach back in February, snapping a four-year drought.
 He backed that up with a T6 finish at TPC Sawgrass.
 A stalwart of Team Europe across five appearances, totalling a 13-8-2 record, Rose has already done enough now to snaffle a wildcard spot despite his form dipping in recent weeks and his experience will be invaluable.